Southeast Correctional Center employee tests positive for COVID-19

 The department announced the first reported case of COVID-19 among Missouri Department of Corrections offenders in a March 23 news release, which stated the offender to have tested positive after being in isolation since March 4.

-According to the department's website, the offender tested positive while already hospitalized in Kansas City with other medical conditions, but he had no direct contact with offenders or staff during the 14-day period preceding his positive test.
+According to the departments website, the offender tested positive while already hospitalized in Kansas City with other medical conditions, but he had no direct contact with offenders or staff during the 14-day period preceding his positive test.

 He later tested negative twice and remained hospitalized with multiple medical conditions, and he died April 2 in the hospital.